fuzzylogicxx/fuzzylogic/posts/2019-12-14-modest-js-works.md

 Pascal’s philosophy includes the following ideals:

-- prefer server-generated HTML at the outset over JavaScript-generated HTML.
+- __prefer server-generated HTML over JavaScript-generated HTML__.
 If we need to add more complex JavaScript layers we may deviate from that ideal, but this should be the starting point;
-- we should be able to swap and replace the HTML on a page on a whim.
+- __we should be able to swap and replace the HTML on a page on a whim__.
 We can then support techniques like _pjax_ – replacing the whole body of a page with new HTML such as with [Turbolinks](https://github.com/turbolinks/turbolinks) – and _ahah_ ([asynchronous HTML over HTTP](http://microformats.org/wiki/rest/ahah)) – replacing parts of a page with new HTML – so as to make our app feel really fast while still using server-generated HTML;
-- favour native Browser APIs (such as the History API, Custom Event handlers, native form elements, CSS with its cascade) over proprietary libraries.
+- __favour native Browser APIs over proprietary libraries__.
+Use the History API, Custom Event handlers, native form elements, CSS with its cascade, and polyfill for older browsers.

 He argues that a single application can _combine_ the options along the JS Gradient as follows: